leonacor/Calculator/README.md

-# Calculator for my purposes
+# Calculator for our purposes
 Make a calculator is easy